rust-lang/book/nostarch/chapter04.md

 you have been seated to find you.

 Accessing data in the heap is slower because we have to follow a pointer to get there.
-Modern processors are faster if they jump around less in memory, not unlike a waiter taking all orders at each table instead of going to all tables and taking one order from each, as both accessing memory at random and moving to another table take time and effort.
-Allocating a large amount of space can also take time.
+Contemporary processors are faster if they jump around less in memory.
+Continuing the analogy, consider a server at a restaurant who is taking orders from many tables.
+It's most efficient to get all of the orders at one table before moving on to the next table.
+Taking an order from table A, then an order from table B, then one from A again, then one from B again would be much slower.
+By the same token, a processor can do its job better if it works on data that's close to other data (as it is on the stack), rather than farther away (as it can be on the heap).
+Allocating a large amount of space on the heap can also take time.

 When our code calls a function, the values passed into the function (including, potentially, pointers to data on the heap) and the function’s local variables